francoism90/dotfiles/README.md

 Follow <https://starship.rs/guide/> to enable oh-my-zsh features for fish-shell.

 ## Troubleshooting

+### Dark themes not working

+See instructions from the Flatpak Breeze-repo: <https://github.com/flathub/org.gtk.Gtk3theme.Breeze>

 ### Error canonicalizing /boot/grub2/grubenv filename: No such file or directory